The Good and the Bad of .NET Framework Programming

 As we mentioned above, .NET uses the object-oriented programming (OOP) language model.
-This model is based around the objects rather than “actions” and data rather than logic.
-The support of data-oriented software application development in .NET Framework is provided by the Entity Framework.
+This model is centered around objects rather than “actions” and data rather than logic.
+The support of data-oriented software application development in .NET Framework and Core are provided by the Entity Framework.

-Entity is an object-relational mapper (ORM) that bridges between the object-oriented .NET Framework and relational (SQL) databases.
-Some engineers consider that Entity Framework isn’t flexible enough and may not support all available database designs.
+Entity is an object-relational mapper (ORM) that links object-oriented .NET Framework and relational (SQL) databases.
+Some engineers believe Entity Framework isn’t flexible enough and may not support all available database designs.
 This also means that there’s a chance that at some point Entity Framework may not be supporting new database designs.
-Another problem is that the framework may eventually become abandoned by Microsoft, which will force you to accommodate some new technology that the vendor suggests instead.
+Another problem is that the framework may eventually be abandoned by Microsoft.

-On the bright side, we haven’t encountered the problems with Entity yet, so it remains a debatable point.
+On the bright side, you can always choose another ORM alternative, so it remains a debatable point.

 Building .NET apps isn’t cheap regardless of open source technologies.
-Mostly, your expenses will be spent on Visual Studio IDE and other additional collaboration and quality assurance services that Microsoft offers to simplify you work.
-As of today, the base version of Visual Studio will cost you $539/year for one engineer.
-An enterprise release that includes various cloud, enterprise mobility, QA features and more will be about $3000 per year.
-However, you still can try to become Microsoft Partner to have a number of subscriptions for free.
-For non-profit and educational purposes there is also free Visual Studio Community.
+Mostly, your expenses will be spent on Visual Studio IDE and other additional collaboration and quality assurance services that Microsoft offers to simplify your work.
+As of today, the business version of Visual Studio will cost you $45/month for every user.
+An enterprise release that includes various cloud, enterprise mobility, QA features, and more will be $250 per month per user.
+However, you still can try to become a Microsoft Partner to have a number of subscriptions for free.
+For non-profit and educational purposes, there is also the free Visual Studio Community.

-The barrier will be even higher if you’ve never used Microsoft products before and you have to migrate from say AWS cloud ecosystem to Azure.
+The barrier will be even higher if you’ve never used Microsoft products before and you have to migrate from, say, the AWS cloud ecosystem to Azure.

 The gap between release and stability

-Perhaps, this problem cripples all Microsoft products rather than .NET stack only.
+Perhaps, this problem cripples all Microsoft products, not .NET stack only.
 But it’s definitely worth mentioning.
 The newly released products lack proper documentation, support, stability, and are prone to drastic changes.
-In one of AltexSoft projects, our architects decided to use a fresh DocumentDB (now Azure Cosmos DB) but then were forced to design custom data architecture as the product suffered a number of technical issues that could jeopardize the entire project.
+In one of the AltexSoft projects, our architects decided to use a fresh DocumentDB (now Azure Cosmos DB) but then were forced to design custom data architecture as the product suffered a number of technical issues that could jeopardize the entire project.